 Also in late 2005 CAH purchased an 8-unit apartment for $900,000 that was in need of rehabilitation.
 The objective of the investment was to upgrade the property without raising the rents to existing low-income residents.
 Financing for Lakewood in the amount of $1.3 million was provided by the Rural Community Assistance Corporation.

 The Lakewood renovation was completed in early 2007, and the apartments are now all occupied at rents that will remain affordable for 40 years.
-Permanent financing has been arranged with several subsidized sources, including the City of calistoga.
+Permanent financing has been arranged with several subsidized sources, including the City of Calistoga.
+The Lakewood property is maintained and managed by Calistoga Affordable Housing.

 Also in 2007, CAH arranged with the City of Calistoga and the Solage Resort developers to take on the development of the 24-unit Palisades Apartments required for work-force housing for the resort.
-As of the spring of 2009, that development is complete and accepting applications for renters.
 Burbank Housing partnered with us during construction and is providing property management for the units.